 Lush: SpyCops Campaign (2018)

-If you’re unfamiliar with the term ‘SpyCop’, it refers to police officers going undercover to form false relationships (sometimes intimate) with activists as a way of infiltrating their organisation.
-But what has Lush cosmetics got to do with this?
+If you’re unfamiliar with the term ‘SpyCop’, it refers to police officers going undercover to form false relationships (sometimes intimate) with activists as a way of infiltrating their organization.
+But what has Lush Cosmetics got to do with this?

-Lush stood by heir decision, stating that the company believes in rights of all forms including animal-rights, equality, and human rights which is why they took this standpoint to raise awareness around sensitive social issues.
+Lush stood by their decision, stating that the company believes in rights of all forms including animal rights, equality, and human rights which is why they took this standpoint to raise awareness around sensitive social issues.
 But they may not have received the positive support that they wished.

 H&M: Coolest Monkey In the Jungle (2018)

 H&M is known for running gender, race, and age-inclusive campaigns, but they are no stranger to controversy.
-One controversial move, seen as being racist, was in 2018 when they used an image of a young black model wearing a jumper with the slogan “Coolest monkey in the jungle”.
+One controversial ad, which H&M did claim was unintentional, was in 2018 when they used an image of a young black model wearing a jumper with the slogan “Coolest monkey in the jungle”.
 The advertisement caused an uproar on social media and was classed as “offensive, disturbing, and totally inappropriate”.

 H&M responded that they lacked awareness and made a marketing mistake.
 However, the public believes it was a publicity stunt to create a buzz around the brand.
 The Weekend, a former celebrity ambassador for the brand, cut all ties with them and refused to do any future work with the company.